Psychology Department Courses

 Other Research Opportunities at UCLA:

-Info on the Student Research Program (SRP), Center for Academic and Research Excellence (CARE), summer research programs, travel grants.
+Info on a variety of research programs, including Student Research Program (SRP), Undergraduate Research Fellows Program (URFP), summer research programs, travel grants.

 Offers fellowships and guidance to promote research over a two-year span.
 Goal of program is to provide educational experiences that prepare undergrads to assume positions of leadership in industry, government, public service, and academia following the completion of a doctoral degree, preferably at the University of California.